Assault with a Deadly Weapon Lawyer Los Angeles

 Depending on the circumstances of your case, you may be able to use a wide range of defense tactics, including:

-- Lack of intent — One option is to attack the prosecution’s charge that you acted willfully — if your actions were accidental, you cannot be charged with assault with a deadly weapon.
+- Lack of intent — One option is to attack the prosecution’s charge that you acted willfully — if your actions were accidental, you could not be charged with assault with a deadly weapon.

 - Self-defense — In the event that you used deadly force to save your life or the life of another, you may be able to argue that you acted in self-defense.